cjoana/cjoana.github.io/index.md

 \\
 In the past, I enjoyed working in other interdisciplinary areas:

 * From 2016-2018, I have worked for the [INM-6](https://www.fz-juelich.de/inm/inm-6/EN/Home/home_node_INM6.html) at the Juelich Research Center for neuroscience research in Germany.
 I helped with the modeling and analysis of electrophysiological data from macaque visual cortices in relation to the animal's eye movements during free-viewing.
-Check out this [paper](https://www.nature.com/articles/s41598-022-09405-4) for more information.
+Check out this [paper](https://www.nature.com/articles/s41598-022-09405-4) or this [one](https://www.eneuro.org/content/10/10/ENEURO.0086-23.2023) for more information.

 * Earlier, in 2012, I enjoyed an internship grant to work in [Tim Byrnes Lab](https://nyu.timbyrnes.net) for quantum computing, previously located at the NII in Tokyo (currenlty at NYU-Shanghai).
 Together we wrote a [paper](https://arxiv.org/abs/1612.00629) on producing steady-state negative Wigner function light within exciton-polariton systems.
 Such methodologies  could be used in the context of continuous-variables in quantum computing.